nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 What's the solution?
 TODO
-With every iteration _forward_, we need to go back and sort the preceding numbers as well.
+With every iteration _forward_, we need to word backwards and sort the preceding numbers as well.
 What control flow statement easily allows us to count down?

 `while`